 If people don’t know your existence, they can’t purchase your product or service.
 Brand awareness births as soon as a consumer remembers your brand from previous interaction with the brand.
 It could be seeing your logo or company name or hearing from some current customers.
 With great customer experience, you build brand awareness.

 No wonder even the research statistics show that 73% of consumers love a brand because of helpful customer service.

 7. Great Customer Experience Brings About Reduction in Marketing Costs

 Whether you like it or not, let’s face it.
 Irrespective of whether you’re a well-established company or just a startup, marketing expenses can be pretty high.

-On average, most of the businesses spend around 7-8% of gross revenue on marketing, and as high as 20% in a competitive niche.
+On average, most businesses spend around 7-8% of gross revenue on marketing and as high as 20% in a competitive niche.

 The best way to appeal to your customers is by knowing them better.
 Understanding what they want and connecting with them on an emotional level can lead to offering great customer service.
 Great customer experience triggers sharing experiences.
 Nielsen reports that 92% of consumers believe suggestions from friends and family more than advertising.

 “75% of people don’t believe adverts, yet 90% trust suggestions from family and friends.”

 Furthermore, with this deep understanding of your customers, you can focus on your marketing efforts by designing effective marketing campaigns.
 This reduces your overall marketing expenses.